Nanase77se/Nanase77se/README.md

 **Talking about Personal Stuffs:**

-- 🗻 I I'm currently working in Tokyo as a systems engineer;
+- 🗻 I'm currently working in Tokyo as a systems engineer;
 - 🤔 I’m trying to study to improve my English and programming skills 😭;
 - 🌞 I want to become a front-end engineer in the future;
 - 💬 My homepage: https://nanase77se.github.io/;